w3c/wai-curricula/content/content-author/multimedia.md

 Students should be able to:

 * explain how people with disabilities rely on alternatives to multimedia content (including description of visual information, captions, transcripts, and sign language) to understand information contained in audio and video content
-* provide transcripts for audio content to help people who cannot hear the audio
 * ensure audio and video content includes:
   * clear and easy to understand speech
   * minimized background audio and overall distractions where possible